EvanBG42/evanbg42.github.io/_posts/2023-06-10-riichi-mahjong-primer.md

 The above primer should be enough to get started playing a video game version of riichi.
 This should be enough to play and get a feeling for what riichi is all about.
 This guide doesn’t cover everything, though!
 There are many more yaku, including some fun gimmicky ones like "bamboo forest" (all bamboo tiles), "all honors", and "thirteen orphans" (1 and 9 of each suit, and one of each honor tile).
 Additionally, there are a few extra nuances to certain rules that you typically don't have to worry about with digital play.

 Not sure where to play?
 Here are some favorites:
-- http://cyberdog.ca/kemono-mahjong/: An excellent implementation of riichi with animal characters who have different personalities and play styles.
+- [Kemono Mahjong](http://cyberdog.ca/kemono-mahjong/): An excellent implementation of riichi with animal characters who have different personalities and play styles.
 Bonus points for a mobile implementation that plays with the screen vertical!
-- https://www.nintendo.com/store/products/clubhouse-games-51-worldwide-classics-switch/: The new Clubhouse Games has riichi as a part of it.
+- [Clubhouse Games on Nintendo Switch](https://www.nintendo.com/store/products/clubhouse-games-51-worldwide-classics-switch/): The new Clubhouse Games has riichi as a part of it.
 I haven't played this, but it looks super polished.
-- https://mahjongsoul.yo-star.com/: This is probably the easiest to set up and play online with friends.
+- [Mahjong Soul](https://mahjongsoul.yo-star.com/): This is probably the easiest to set up and play online with friends.
 Minus points for having some super anime-tropey art in some not great ways.
 And it's a gacha game.
 Luckily you don't *have* to engage with that stuff to play with friends.

 Once you've played some riichi, here are some great resources for learning more:
-- https://riichi.wiki/Main_Page: This is a community wiki for riichi.
+- [Japanese Mahjong Wiki](https://riichi.wiki/Main_Page): This is a community wiki for riichi.
 It includes yaku info, strategy tips, and info about various digital versions of the game.
-- https://www.worldriichi.org/player-materials: The World Riichi Championship has a great cheatsheet for all the yaku.
+- [Downloads - World Riichi Championship](https://www.worldriichi.org/player-materials): The World Riichi Championship has a great cheatsheet for all the yaku.
-- https://dainachiba.github.io/RiichiBooks/: This is an excellent book for players looking to get better at riichi.
+- [Riichi Book I by Daina Chiba (pdf)](https://dainachiba.github.io/RiichiBooks/): This is an excellent book for players looking to get better at riichi.

 I hope this was helpful, and I hope you have fun playing riichi!